Barcelona needs late penalty to beat lowly Leganes 2-1 as pressure on Luis Enrique builds

 Barca still has as much talent as anybody out there.
 But the execution has been flawed all too often.
 Maybe that’s a coaching problem.
 Maybe it isn’t.
 Luis Enrique might recover from a down year.
 Or perhaps his departure could stop the rot in its tracks and address issues.

-Either way, against an unintimidating opponent — to wit: Leganes is nicknamed “the cucumber growers” — Barca hardly indicated that it had cast off the ghosts of the hammering it took in Paris.
+Either way, against an unintimidating opponent – to wit: Leganes is nicknamed “the cucumber growers” – Barcelona hardly indicated that it had cast off the ghosts of the hammering it took in Paris.
 And until it does, the questions over the club’s manager will persist.

 Leander Schaerlaeckens is a soccer columnist for Yahoo Sports.
 Follow him on Twitter @LeanderAlphabet.